Hispanic Heritage Month

 2. Majo y Dan

-Hernando Saenz is the Coordinator for Hispanic Ministries for the Mission to North America (MNA) in the Presbyterian Church of America (PCA) denomination.
-Saenz was born in Bogata, Columbia, and his family immigrated to Miami, Florida, in 1982.
+Hernando Saenz is the Coordinator for Hispanic Ministries for the Mission to North America (MNA) in the Presbyterian Church of America (PCA).
+Saenz was born in Bogata, Columbia, and his family immigrated to Miami, Florida in 1982.
 He ministered at Christ Covenant Presbyterian Church from 1992 until 2001 when he was ordained and planted a Iglesia Principe de Paz PCA Church in Broward County, Florida.
-In 2006, Saenz moved his family to Atlanta, Georgia, to plan Grace International Church.
+In 2006, Saenz moved his family to Atlanta, Georgia to plant Grace International Church.
 He joined the Mission to North America group of the PCA in 2011.

 Orlando E. Costas (1942 - 1987) Costas was a major figure in the Latin American Theological Fellowship and the Lausanne movement.
 He advocated for a holistic mission that brought evangelism together with social activism.
 In 1976, he completed his ThD at the Free University of Amsterdam, writing on "Theology of the Crossroads in Contemporary Latin America: Missiology in Mainline Protestantism, 1969-1974" under Johannes Verkuyl.
 He later taught at Eastern Baptist Theological Seminary and Andover Newton Theological School.